brown-cs132-s13/labs/security/README.md

 ### The client side (the browser) is not secure

 Nothing that happens in the browser is secure: the user can manipulate everything that happens on a page, from its content to the Javascript that it runs to the requests it makes.
-The *only thing you have full control over* as a developer is the server.
+The *only thing you have full control over as a developer is the server*.

 That means, for example: